citp/privacy-policy-historical/w/wo/wow/wow.lk.md

   * **Registration information :** When you sign up for wow.lk, you are required to provide information such as your name, email address, and phone number.
   * **Information you choose to share :** Your information also includes the information you choose to share via social media sites such Facebook and twitter, such as when you post a status update, upload a photo, or comment on a friend's story.
-  * **Information others share about you :** We may receive information about you via social and offline competition’s that we conduct on a regular basis.
+  * **Information others share about you :** We may receive information about you via social and offline competition's that we conduct on a regular basis.
 This information will be used by us to help us profile and target better offers to you.